Mofe-Zikora/Coffee-Sales-Excel-Project/README.md

 #### Growth and Seasonality Trends

-1. Sales consistently peak during Q4, suggesting seasonal demand patterns aligned with holiday purchasing.

-2. Growth patterns indicate performance changes are driven more by purchasing intensity than product diversification.
+1. Growth patterns indicate performance changes are driven more by purchasing intensity than product diversification.